mickielreid/OracleAssignment3/README.md

-***QUESTION 3:***
+**QUESTION 3:**

 *Q3.
 Creating a Procedure
 Create a procedure named DDCKPAY_SP that confirms whether a monthly pledge payment is the correct amount.
 The procedure needs to accept two values as input: a payment amount and a pledge ID.
-Based on these inputs, the procedure should confirm that the payment is∑the correct monthly Increment amount, based on pledge data in the database.
-If It isn't, a custom Oracle error using error number 20050 and the message "Incorrect payment amount - planned payment =??î should be raised.
-The ì??î should be replaced by the correct payment amount.
+Based on these inputs, the procedure should confirm that the payment is¬∑the correct monthly Increment amount, based on pledge data in the database.
+If It isn't, a custom Oracle error using error number 20050 and the message "Incorrect payment amount - planned payment =??‚Äù should be raised.
+The ‚Äú??‚Äù should be replaced by the correct payment amount.
 The database query in the procedure should be formulated so that no rows are returned if the pledge isn't on a monthly payment plan or the pledge isn't found.
 If the query returns no rows, the procedure should display the message "No payment Information."